amos-joshua/ledger_cli_dart/README.md

     });
 ```

-Currently only basic parsing of a single file is supported, and no queries or reports are supported.
+Currently only basic parsing of a single file is supported, with very basic queries.

 See also [ledger_cli_flutter](https://github.com/amos-joshua/ledger_cli_flutter).